-This roasted butternut squash is easy to make and requires only three simple ingredients in addition to the squash: olive oil, salt and pepper.
+This roasted butternut squash recipe is easy to make and uses just three simple ingredients in addition to fresh squash.
+Olive oil, salt and pepper.
 That’s it!

-As a vegetable higher in sugar content, butternut squash caramelizes and browns beautifully when roasted, drawing out its natural sweet flavor.
+As a vegetable higher in sugar content, butternut squash caramelizes and browns beautifully when roasted, drawing out its natural sweetness.
+There is no need to add brown sugar or maple syrup to this butternut squash recipe.

 For a couple months every year, bins filled with butternut squash are a common sight at the farmers market I go to.

-They’re a hardy winter squash and grow well in the United States, so you should be able to find a local source at your farmers market when they are in season.
+Butternut is a hardy winter squash that grows well in the United States.
+So you should be able to find fresh butternut squash at your farmers market when they are in season.

 As the butternut squash season comes to an end, I always buy a couple extra at the market.
 I can’t think of anything that keeps better than a winter squash.
-They’re a great veggie to stock up on and extend your ‘fed by the farm’ season.
+They’re a great veggie to stock up on so you can eat local during winter.

 I’ve had butternut squash in my pantry for as long as two months before I finish them all, and I’m confident they’d hold on even longer if I didn’t eat them first!